 DID

-Time to make a light DID using the previously created account for the Claimer.
-Since a light DID is not registered on the blockchain, you don't need funds for creating one.
-Remember light DIDs can:
+Since a light DID is not registered on the blockchain, you don't need funds to create one.

-Similar to the Attester, the Claimer must set up the DID keys.
+Like the Attester, the Claimer must also set up the DID keys.

 import * as Kilt from '@kiltprotocol/sdk-js'